PaddlePaddle/Paddle/paddle/memory/README.md

 #### System Allocators

 The `GPUAllocator` and `CPUAllocator` are calls *system allocators*.
-They hold information about the device, including the amount of memory has been allocated.
-So that we can call
+They work as the fallback allocators of `BuddyAllocator`.
+A system allocator holds information about a device, including the amount of memory has been allocated, so we can call

-- `GPUAllocator::Used` and
+- `GPUAllocator::Used()` and
-- `CPUAllocator::Used`
+- `CPUAllocator::Used()`

 to get the amount of memory that has been allocated so far.

-## Why Such a Design
+## Justification

 I got inspiration from Majel and Caffe2, though above design look different from both.